chuksys/rest-api-node-express-mongoose/README.md

-This is a template I developed to get started with REST-API development projects.
+Boilerplate for getting started with REST-API development projects using Node, Express & MongoDB.

 ### ToDo